dzaki236/logging-services/README.md

 |1|fieldInsert| This function to fill a txt or some config file on your public folder |public of `laravel_project/public` |`txt` and no more like than `txt`,just `txt` |True,if you want to make alias of object for sure! |yes,but somecase `no`|
 #
 ### On `config.txt` file (example)
-By default maybe you can randomly fields but i dont recomended,at first you must fix,what field you want to fill,by default of your version.
+By default maybe you allowed to randomly fields but not recomended, at first you must fix, what field you want to fill,by default of your version.
 ```txt
 name|class|email
 jhondoe|12Ab|jhondoe@gmail.com